How to Reduce Waste?: 23 Tips for Our Daily Lives

 9. Conserve Food

 The United States Department of Agriculture (USDA) estimates that Americans waste approximately 30-40% of the food supply.
 That figure translates to roughly 219 pounds per person.
-That is a lot of food being wasted!
+That is a lot of Food being wasted!

 10. Organize the Refrigerator

 Try organizing your refrigerator regularly.
-Implement the first in, first out method to ensure older food items are used before they go bad instead of being tossed.
+Implement the first-in, first-out method to ensure older food items are used before they go bad instead of being tossed.

-Making a grocery list before shopping will help you purchase only what you need instead of impulse buying items you may discard.
+Making a grocery list before shopping will help you purchase only what you need instead of impulse-buying items you may discard.

 Instead of discarding your leftovers, create something new with them.
-If you don’t feel like eating them immediately, simply freeze them to eat later.
+If you don’t feel like eating them immediately, freeze them to eat later.

 11. Make a Grocery List Before Shopping